 Are You Tired, or Just Feeling Lazy?

 You can’t always control the amount of sleep you get.
 You may hit the sheets in time to ensure 8 or 9 hours of shut-eye but, if you don’t fall asleep right away or if you toss and turn all night, your energy will be low the next day.
-Additionally, even if you get a full night’s sleep, your activities during the day could drain away all the stores you have built up.
+Additionally, even if you get a full night’s sleep, your activities during the day could drain away the energy store you have built up.
 It’s not just physical work that will do it, either.
 Desk jobs that require a lot of focused attention and thinking will drain you mentally which can fatigue you as much as a construction job.

 Before nixing your workout for the day, ask yourself why your energy is low.
 If it’s truly a lack of sleep or over-exertion then maybe it is a good idea to give yourself a break, provided you don’t have a group of people waiting at the gym for you to drive them through a workout.
 If it’s just that you had a stressful day, push yourself through and at least go for a jog or work through a two body part resistance training workout.
 As the Courier-Journal points out, getting your blood flowing is probably all that’s necessary to drag you up out of the mental fatigue funk and energize you enough for a full workout.
-Don’t be surprised if you end up feeling better and more alert after exercising.
+You’ll likely end up feeling better and more alert after exercising.

 Get Some High-Quality H2O